FOREX-Yen recovers, data shows outright swing against dollar

 A number of GDP reports accompany the central bank meetings later this week and strategists say markets may be cautious in the meantime.

-“After a pretty tough three months for the dollar, we think the tide is turning, especially when we consider some of the structural problems affecting other countries,” said Stewart Richardson, chief investment officer at RMG Wealth Management.
+Germany’s Ifo indicator on Monday may provide some direction, while sterling remains fixated on the ebb and flow of the Brexit referendum campaign.

-“We will look to add bullish dollar positions in our portfolios if market signals confirm that the dollar is indeed turning higher.”
+Sterling was trading around its highest in a month against both the euro and dollar after U.S. President Barack Obama cautioned against Brexit and a handful of polls showed more support for staying in the European Union.

-The yen lost 2.1 percent in value on Friday - its biggest fall since BOJ Governor Haruhiko Kuroda announced a second round of monetary easing in October 2014.
+The yen fell 2.1 percent on Friday - its biggest fall since the day BOJ Governor Haruhiko Kuroda announced a second round of monetary easing in October 2014.
 The trigger was a Bloomberg report that the Bank of Japan is considering applying negative rates to its lending programme for financial institutions.

-Expectations of more easing have grown but traders are also aware that further BOJ moves may have limited impact in weakening the yen, as did the introduction of negative interest rates in January.
+But traders are also aware that further BOJ easing may have limited impact in weakening the yen, as did the introduction of negative interest rates in January.

-“We are not yet convinced that the yen will continue to weaken in the near-term,” said Lee Hardman, currency analyst with Bank of Tokyo-Mitsubishi UFJ in London.
+“I‘m a bit sceptical about how long the yen’s slide will continue.
+Financial markets appear to have a bleak view on the impact of negative interest rates on the economy,” said Kyosuke Suzuki, director of forex at Societe Generale.

-“Our analysts in Tokyo remain unconvinced that the BoJ will ease policy this week.
-The sharp weakening on Friday could also contribute to easing concern amongst BoJ policymakers over excessive yen strength.”
-(Editing by Andrew Heavens and John Stonestreet)
+With much of any further easing already priced in, the yen may have limited room to fall further after the BOJ’s policy meeting on April 27-28, some analysts also said.